-Just last week I received word from Bill Samuels, Jr., President of Maker’s Mark Distillery that my barrel has been moved to it’s new resting place in the warehouse for some nice, Kentucky aging.
-It’s true, that as an Ambassador, I get my name on a barrel with the privilege of buying bourbon from it when the time is right.
+Just last week, we received word from Bill Samuels, Jr., President of Maker’s Mark Distillery that our barrel has been moved to it’s new resting place in the warehouse for some nice, Kentucky aging.
+It’s true, that as an Ambassador, we get our name on a barrel with the privilege of buying bourbon from it when the time is right.
 Actually, there are all kinds of perks that come with joining this program.
-Sure, I have to “endure” an occasional email from Mr. Samuels regarding “obligations” that come up, such as the recent Maker’s 46 release party at Prohibition in the Foshay Tower.
+Sure, we have to “endure” an occasional email from Mr. Samuels regarding “obligations” that come up, such as the recent Maker’s 46 release party at Prohibition in the Foshay Tower.
 Yeah, the demands of bourbon ambassadorship are tough.

-This week, Bill sent me a surprise, as you can see in the images.
-He must be reading Summit Sips and enjoying my adventures with ice spheres, because inside the box was a two-part spherical ice making tray with a nice holiday card wishing me the best.
+This week, Bill a surprise, as you can see in the images.
+He must be reading Summit Sips and enjoying our adventures with ice spheres, because inside the box was a two-part spherical ice making tray with a nice holiday card wishing us the best.
 What a nice guy!
-Naturally, I wasted no time putting this tray to good use.
-I decided to type up a quick review and remind you all that ambassadorship is free just for signing up on their website, and as far as I know, every Ambassador received the free ice tray (including my wife).
-They aren’t paying me or anything to write this.
-I am just sharing, like every good Ambassador should.
+Naturally, we wasted no time putting this tray to good use.
+We decided to type up a quick review and remind you all that ambassadorship is free just for signing up on their website, and as far as we know, every Ambassador received the free ice tray.
+They aren’t paying us or anything to write this.—we are just sharing, like every good Ambassador should.

-As Burgess Meredith said to Perseus in Clash of the Titans (the original 1981 version), “A fine gift should never be questioned—simply accepted.”
-Well, I generally agree with that sentiment, but I’ve been messing around with ice spheres for a while, so even if some folks think of Mr. Samuels as the Zeus of the Kentucky Bourbon Trail™ I figured a comparison was in order.
-Besides, this is a different configuration than I have seen before and I wanted to see if it was any easier to get perfect ice spheres with this tray than with some of the others I have used.
+As Burgess Meredith said to Harry Hamlin (Ammon to Perseus in Clash of the Titans, the original 1981 version), “A fine gift should never be questioned—simply accepted.”
+Well, we generally agree with that sentiment, but since we’ve been messing around with ice spheres for a while, we figured a comparison was in order, even if some folks think of Mr. Samuels as the Zeus of the Kentucky Bourbon Trail™.
+Besides, this is a different configuration than we have seen before and we wanted to see if it was any easier to get perfect ice spheres with this tray than with some of the others we have used.

-The first thing I noticed is that the spheres are a little smaller than the Muji silicone molds.
+The first thing to noticed is that the spheres are a little smaller than the Muji silicone molds.
 That’s not necessarily a problem if you use them to sip bourbon, but they may seem a little small for use in cocktails with more volume.
-I also noticed that one side of the tray says “kraM s’rekaM” (in reverse lettering) presumably to imprint the name upon the surface of the ice.
-I have no problem with that, but I was skeptical that it would work properly.
-I filled it up with water following the instructions and placed it into the freezer.
+We also noticed that one side of the tray says “kraM s’rekaM” (in reverse lettering) presumably to imprint the name upon the surface of the ice.
+We have no problem with that, but wonder how well it will work when removing the ice.
+We filled it up with water following the instructions and placed it into the freezer.

 A day later, the tray halves had separated under the pressure of ice expansion.
-I expected this, as the same thing happened with my Japanese ice tray.
+We expected this, as the same thing happened with our Japanese plastic ice tray.
 The resulting spheres were elongated like eggs.
 The expansion had created a gap letting water seep into the void.
 As it did, it also left cavities in the spheres.
 But that wasn’t the worst problem.
-The lettering which was designed to imprint the spheres with the name gripped the ice and prevented me from extracting the spheres from one half.
+The lettering which was designed to imprint the spheres with the name gripped the ice and prevented it from being extracted from one half.
 It took ten minutes of messing around with warm water to release them.
-In all fairness, the instructions do mention using water to help release the ice, but it was more troublesome than I expected.
+In all fairness, the instructions do mention using water to help release the ice, but it was more troublesome than we expected.

-I want to pass along a big thanks to Bill Samuels for thinking of me (and all of the Ambassadors) and sending this ice tray.
-I am certain that a more patient person would make good use of the tray and enjoy the spheres it creates (along with plenty of Maker’s Mark) but given some of the other ways I have found to make bigger and better ice balls, this one will probably go unused.
+We want to pass along a big thanks to Bill Samuels for thinking of us (and all of the Ambassadors) and sending this ice tray.
+We are certain that a more patient person would make good use of the tray and enjoy the spheres it creates (along with plenty of Maker’s Mark) but given some of the other ways we have found to make bigger and better ice balls, this one will probably go unused.
 Still, you gotta admire the marketing!